 The recruitment process is a two-way street.
 After interviews have been conducted, thank each candidate for coming in, outline who their best point of contact is moving forward, and set realistic timeframes for feedback.

-You must take the time to offer as much constructive feedback about the interview as possible and, where appropriate, ensure they consider future opportunities with your organization.
+Take the time to offer as much constructive feedback about the interview as possible and, where appropriate, ensure they consider future opportunities with your organisation.

-To better understand the risks posed by poor recruitment processes, get your free copy of the full Recruitment Risk Index report here.
-And, to learn more about the importance of transparency during recruitment, listen to our webinar on creating the ultimate candidate experience.
+To better understand the risks posed by poor recruitment processes, get your free copy of the full Recruitment Risk Index Report here.
+And, to learn more about the importance of transparency during recruitment, listen to Xref’s webinar on creating the ultimate candidate experience.